tax agent Melbourne

 The Super Guarantee shortfall is the amount of super calculated on the employee’s full salary and wage for the period.
 It is not the same as the OTE (Ordinary Time Earnings) amount used for the standard calculation of SG.

-As a result, when your employee receives overtime or any other benefits that are salary and wages but not a part of the OTE for the period, the SG shortfall becomes higher than the SG contributions for the quarter.
+As a result, when your employee receives overtime or any other benefits, such as salary and wages, but is not a part of the OTE for the period, the SG shortfall becomes higher than the SG contributions for the quarter.

 If you choose to pay some SG on time, not the whole amount, the SG shortfall will be reduced accordingly to represent the proportion of the amount paid on time.